paddy-c/football_pipeline/README.md

 - Docker
 - Python, SQL
 - Infra partially managed by Terraform; migration in progress
-- DBT (WIP)
+- DBT

-## Data Source Pipelines
+# Ingestion Pipelines

-*DISCLAIMER: This is an evolving piece of work, so no guarantees that the below steps are fully up-to-date.*
+*DISCLAIMER: This is an evolving piece of work, so the below may not always be fully up-to-date.*

 ### Basic Match Statistics & Bookmaker Prices